christian-proust/sqlite3-pcre2/doc/sql/regexp_replace.md

   backslash: `\0` to `\9`.
 They are written in PCRE2 library with `$0` to `$9`.
 * The PCRE2 library recognize the backslash and the dollar symbol as special character.
 MariaDB only recognize the pattern above.

+Besides, the regexp `pattern` has a different behaviour when it is the blank
+string:
+* In MariaDB, the return value will be a blank value.
+* Here, each characters of the `subject` will be preceded and followed by the `replacement`.
+This behaviour corresponds to the one of Python, amongst other.